 Manufacturers of laser products can request an alternate means of providing radiation safety; this is called a Variance:

 The document Exemptions from Electronic Product Regulations has been assembled to simplify the process of finding all the exemptions provided for in the Code of Federal Regulations (CFR) Parts 1000-1050 and those granted by an agency letter or Laser Notice.

 Laser products that are used for medical applications must also comply with the medical device regulations.
-For more information, see: Getting to Market with a Medical Device.
+For more information, see: Overview of Device Regulation.